 What would happen if pirates and ninjas put their differences to one side, and actually teamed up for once?
 And what if they had a violent falling-out with the robots and zombies that also happened to be there for some reason?

-Smash Up.
+The Smash Up card game.
 That’s what.

 Brief Overview of Smash Up